Build an AI skills matrix that values adaptation over expertise

 Everyone else needs to know: when to use AI, when to escalate to humans, and how to verify AI output before trusting it.

-The common mistake is overwhelming support teams with comprehensive AI training they will never use.
+The common mistake is overwhelming support teams with thorough AI training they’ll never use.
 Give them three clear scenarios where AI helps their specific work, show them how to verify results, and stop there.

 Assessment methodology that reveals learning capacity